docb/csound-web-gatsby-react-bootstrap-starter/README.md

 ```
 If all worked fine then you can test the app via `gatsby serve`.
 The static web site is located in the `public` folder and can be deployed where ever you want to.
-If the website is hosted under a subpath do the following:
+If the webapp is hosted under a subpath do the following:

 - in gatsby-config.js edit the entry `pathPrefix` to point to the target path on the web server.
 - Run